QAInsights/Performance-Engineers-DevOps/README.md

 > Roadmap to becoming a DevOps from Performance Testing/Engineering background in 2020

 This repository helps performance testers and engineers who wants to dive into DevOps and SRE world.

+The objective of this roadmap is not to list every software/solution out there, but give you a perspective.

-It lists the important links, books, courses, certifications and more.
+It lists the relevant links, books, courses, certifications and more.
 Feel free to submit a PR.

 <h3 align="center"><strong>The Purpose</strong></h3>